Carreau/phd-dissertation/parts/roleofactin.rst

     :alt: "Electron microscope view of the actin cortex"
     :width: 70%

     Electro microscope view of the actin cortex in rat cell.
-The inset clearly show a periodicity of ~5nm in filaments characteristic of actin.
+The inset show a periodicity of ~5nm in filaments characteristic of actin.
 Scale bars are 100nm, inset 50 nm.
 Extracted from :cite:`Morone2006b`.